 It’s pretty well known that high blood sugar can have an impact on your kidneys and blood vessels.
 So now is the best time to take steps to address those risks and protect your heart.

-Here’s what you need to consider when it comes to protecting your heart when your blood sugar is even a little high.
+So what can you do?
+Dr. Khot explains what you need to consider when it comes to protecting your heart when your blood sugar is even a little high.

 A diagnosis of prediabetes typically means your blood sugar levels are: